datamol-io/molfeat/docs/developers/create-plugin.md

 A Molfeat plugin is an extension of Molfeat that announces itself by means of a new *entry point*.
 Adding a new entry point consists of the following steps:

-> 1. Deciding a name.
-We *strongly* suggest to start the name of each
+> 1. Deciding on a name.
+We *strongly* suggest starting the name of each
 >     entry point with the name of the plugin package (omitting the
 >     'molfeat-' prefix).
 For a package `molfeat-myplugin`, this will
 >     usually mean `"myplugin.<something>"`